ewjay/fapiwiki/FAPI_Meeting_Notes_2019-03-20_F2F.rst

 Berling Group (Dave)
 ------------------------
 Formally communicated the problems.
 We have done everything that we could.
+They came back saying that it only affects if the attacker takes control of the user's computer and we replied back that it does not.

 They at least now know the problem and they are liable.

 STET(Torsten)